 Apple cider vinegar (ACV) is a popular household staple with many uses, from cleaning and cooking to health and beauty.
 However, store-bought versions can be expensive, and the quality can vary.

-Apple Cider Vinegar has many health benefits, from being used as an energizing tonic to a healing elixir.
+ACV has many benefits, from being used as an energizing tonic to a healing elixir.
 It’s a completely natural product, with all the benefits of apples PLUS the added benefits from being fermented, which include acids and enzymes.
-Here’s some ways I like to use it:

 - as a hair rinse, adding 2 Tablespoons to 1 cup cool water

 - as a “pick me up recovery drink” after a workout, adding 2 Tablespoons with 2 Tablespoons maple syrup to 1/2 cup water

 - as an aid for indigestion, adding 2 Tablespoons to 1/2 cup cool water

 - in cooking, to add zing and a “sour” note

 - in homemade condiments like mayo and salad dressing

 - adding to chicken bones and veggies, to help draw out the minerals when making broth, using 3 Tablespoons for an 8 quart crock pot size.